vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 Axelar has put forward two successful proposals to implement CRV gauge rewards for 4 axlUSDC pools on Fantom, Polygon, Avalanche, and Arbitrum:

-1. The [first proposal](https://gov.curve.fi/t/proposal-to-add-axlusdc-usdc-to-the-gauge-controller/8694), executed February 2023, was for the axlUSDC/USDC pools on multiple chains, including [Polygon](https://curve.fi/#/polygon/pools/factory-v2-221/deposit), [Avalanche](https://curve.fi/#/avalanche/pools/factory-v2-82/deposit), and [Fantom](https://curve.fi/#/fantom/pools/factory-v2-85/deposit), which serve as primary liquidity venues for axlUSDC on the Axelar network.
+1. The [first proposal](https://gov.curve.fi/t/proposal-to-add-axlusdc-usdc-to-the-gauge-controller/8694), executed in February 2023, was for the axlUSDC/USDC pools on multiple chains, including [Polygon](https://curve.fi/#/polygon/pools/factory-v2-221/deposit), [Avalanche](https://curve.fi/#/avalanche/pools/factory-v2-82/deposit), and [Fantom](https://curve.fi/#/fantom/pools/factory-v2-85/deposit), which serve as primary liquidity venues for axlUSDC on the Axelar network.
 This proposal sought approval for a gauge to incentivize USDC and axlUSDC liquidity on Curve, leveraging the already high trading volumes and native yields of axlUSDC pools.
 2. The [second proposal](https://gov.curve.fi/t/proposal-to-add-axlusdc-fraxbp-to-the-gauge-controller/8907), executed March 2023, is for the axlUSDC/FRAXBP pool on [Arbitrum](https://curve.fi/#/arbitrum/pools/factory-v2-83/deposit), which serves as the primary liquidity venue for axlUSDC on the Axelar network.
 This proposal sought approval for a gauge to incentivize USDC, FRAX, and axlUSDC liquidity on Curve, with the support of the FRAX team.